micahcochran/micahcochran.net/source/_posts/zoning-qa.md

 [Zoning Ordinance Question Answering](https://github.com/micahcochran/cs662-qa-land-dev-law-sys) was a team project to create a system that that answers natural language questions about Zoning Ordinance laws.

-Use natural language questions to about Zoning instead of having to use a query language.
+Use natural language questions to answer questions about Zoning instead of having to use a query language.
+Query languages can be very precise, but are hard for most people to learn.
 Instead of a query, use the power of a question like "Which zoning districts can a restaurant be built within?"

 ## Terminal Screencast

-Best viewed full screen.

 <div id="screencast-player"></div>

 <br>

 **Notes:** A <abbr>C1</abbr> zoning district is a Commercial 1 District.  <abbr>R1</abbr> is a Residential 1 Zoning District.
-Typical zoning ordinances would allow restaurant in C districts, not R districts due to the intensity of the use.
+Typically, zoning ordinances would allow restaurant in <abbr>C</abbr> districts, but not in <abbr>R</abbr> districts due to the intensity of the use.

 <br>

 ## Technology
-A Knowledge graph was created for Zoning Ordinance laws.
-The knowledge graph was feed into software that generated question based on templates.
-Those questions were used to train the model.
+A Knowledge graph was created to represent Zoning Ordinance laws.
+The knowledge graph used a template method to generate questions, and train the Neural Network models.

 <p>The software matches questions to the appropriate SPARQL templates and fill in slots of that template, run the SPARQL query against the Knowledge Graph to get the results.
-The software was programmed in Python.  <abbr>SBERT</abbr> (Sentence BERT) was used to determine (cosine) similarity of words/phrases.
-Passing similar terms like "quary" and "mining" receives a high score (0.4751), and passing unrelated terms like "fish" and "outer space" receives a lower score (0.2087).
+The software was programmed in <a href="/tags/Python/">Python</a>.  <abbr>SBERT</abbr> (Sentence BERT) was used to determine (cosine) similarity of words/phrases, which are on a scale of 0.0&mdash;1.0.
+Terms like "barber shop" and "hair salon" receive a high similarity score (0.6971).
+Unrelated terms like "elaborate" and "north" receives a low similarity score (0.0456).</p>

 XGBoost and scikit-learn are machine learning libraries used to match question text to the SPARQL template and determine the relation slot.
-The Knowledge Graph was stored in Turtle RDF and SPARQL was used to query the Knowledge Graph.
-This was a two person project for the final class project for CS&nbsp;662 Natural Language Processing.
-This software is an application of those methods.</p>
+The Knowledge Graph was stored in Turtle RDF, and SPARQL was used to query the Knowledge Graph.

+<p>This was a two-person team class project for CS&nbsp;662 Natural Language Processing.
+This software is an applies those methods.</p>

 <figure>